John-Tenning/VPC-Contest/README.md

 ```
 ## Strategy

-### **1. Analysing the Resources**
+### 1. Analysing the Resources

-There are English and Tamil version of 10 sections in Mahabharatham.
+There are 10 sections of English and Tamil version of Mahabharatham in the repo [resource](https://github.com/John-Tenning/VPC-Contest/tree/main/resources).
 There are unwanted characters like brackets and quotes.
-Both the files doesn't give equal number of sentences while splitting it when using fullstop as delimiter .
+Both the files doesn't give equal number of sentences while spliting it when using fullstop as delimiter.

-## Repository-requirements-for-translation
+### 2. Cleaning and Spliting of Datasets

+As programatic spliting of files doesn't give proper result , the files are first cleaned (removal of "",[],(),'') and sentences are split using [clean.py](https://github.com/John-Tenning/VPC-Contest/blob/main/clean.py) module.
+Once files are been splitted manual checking is done to merge and split sentences to make equal number of sentences in both English and Tamil file.
+This manual checking is done so that each sentence of Tamil file corresponds to sentence of English file so that bleu score can be calculated.
+The cleaned files are saved in repo [data] as two different folders named Tamilfiles and Englishfiles.
+They are saved in different folders because it makes file parsing to translation and calculating Bleu score easy.

+### 3. Translating Files

+#### Requirements-for-translation

 ```
 git clone https://github.com/AI4Bharat/indicTrans.git
 %cd indicTrans
 git clone https://github.com/anoopkunchukuttan/indic_nlp_library.git